Delaware State Police investigating anonymous threats to schools - NewsBreak

 Delaware police and schools apparently are among the targets of nationwide calls of false active shooters at the schools.

-Delaware State Police issued a statement that they are actively investigating threats made to multiple schools.
+Delaware State Police issued a statement later in the afternoon that said the calls have been determined to be a hoax and a form of “swatting.”

-“There have been no safety concerns identified at this time,” the statement said.
-“DSP is actively working with the schools as they initiate protocols to ensure the safety of all students and staff.”
+Swatting occurs when a prank call is made to emergency services in an attempt to generate a large police response at a particular address, the statement said.

-Red Clay Consolidated School System posted on its Facebook page that its schools have not received any direct calls.
+Red Clay Consolidated School System posted on its Facebook page that its schools had not received any direct calls.

-“Please be advised that law enforcement agencies across the state and nation are receiving false threats of active shooters at various schools,” the post said.
+“Please be advised that law enforcement agencies across the state and nation are receiving false threats of active shooters at various schools,” its post said.

 About 11:30 a.m., the Delaware Department of Education said officers were still at multiple schools throughout the state conducting patrols to ensure everyone’s safety.